ritishgumber/aws-snowball-user-guide/doc_source/performance.md

 1. **Use the latest Mac or Linux Snowball client** – The latest Snowball clients for Mac and Linux both support the Advanced Encryption Standard New Instructions \(AES\-NI\) extension to the x86 instruction set architecture\.
 This extension offers improved speeds for encrypting or decrypting data during transfers between the Snowball and your Mac or Linux workstations\.
 For more information on AES\-NI, including supported hardware, see [AES instruction set](https://en.wikipedia.org/wiki/AES_instruction_set#Supporting_x86_CPUs) on Wikipedia\.

 1. **Batch small files together** – Each copy operation has some overhead because of encryption\.
 Therefore, performing many transfers on individual files has slower overall performance than transferring the same data in larger files\.
-You can significantly improve your transfer speed for small files by batching them in a single `snowball cp --batch` command\.
+You can significantly improve your transfer speed for small files by batching them in a single `snowball cp` command\.
+Batching of small files is enabled by default\.
 During the import process into Amazon S3, these batched files are automatically extracted to their original state\.
 For more information, see [Options for the snowball cp Command](copy-command-reference.md)\.

 1. **Perform multiple copy operations at one time** – If your workstation is powerful enough, you can perform multiple `snowball cp` commands at one time\.
 You can do this by running each command from a separate terminal window, in separate instances of the Snowball client, all connected to the same Snowball\.